Roman Graf

 Advanced Writing Workshop

 The goal of this course is to train students to present their thoughts, ideas, and arguments in correct, coherent, and effective writing.
-Students will practice writing several text forms that are required in higher education and, during study abroad.
-Students will also learn about format requirements for writing a longer term paper in German.
-Some class time will be used for creative, structured, or contemplative writing practice.
-Students will expand their active vocabulary and aim for a consistently high level of grammatical accuracy.
-Grammar topics will be covered within the context of writing, through targeted teaching of linguistic structures and peer-editing/peer-teaching sessions.
-(Formerly GRMN 0304) 3 hrs. sem.
+Students will expand their active vocabulary and aim for a consistently high level of grammatical accuracy through daily homework assignments focusing on advanced-level linguistic structures.
+In addition to a thorough review of major grammatical structures, some class time will be used for creative, structured, or contemplative writing practice.
+Grammar topics will be covered within the context of writing, through targeted teaching of linguistic structures.
+3 hrs. sem.

 Terms Taught